Cairath/ONI-Mods/README.md

   Adds (does not override the existing one) a new Algae Terrarium that functions like the basic one, except it has a piped polluted water output.

-* **Critter Number Sensor** (CritterNumberSensor.dll)
+* **Ranching Sensors** (RanchingSensors.dll)

-  Sets to active or inactive when the number of creatures (both alive critters and their eggs) is above/below certain threshold.
+  Three sensors, each sets to active or inactive when the number of creatures/eggs/creatures+eggs is above/below certain threshold.
-  Original idea: R9MX4, adapted to Modloader by javisar and rewritten by me

 * **Buildable props** (BuildableProps folder)